"We prepare students to engage in the world that is and to help bring about a world that ought to be."

 3. All course materials, including books and calculators for Grades 9-12 students.
 Refer questions to the Divisional Office.

 4. One-time reimbursement for a laptop purchase for students who are new to the Upper School and receive financial aid packages.
 All laptop purchases must meet the school’s technology requirements (Please contact the Technology Department).
 Reimbursement amounts depend on a student’s percentage of aid.
-Please contact the Assistant Director of Admissions and Director of Financial Aid & Affordability for more details.
+Please contact the Associate Director of Admissions and Director of Financial Aid & Affordability for more details.

 5. Faculty assistance, peer tutoring, and independent study for all Grade 7-12 students for no additional cost in the Chapman Academic Center (7:30am-4:30pm).
 Refer questions to the Divisional Office.